Larger Quantities, Lower Prices

 Sun: Full Sun

 Appearance: White delicate flowers

 The Natchez White Crepe Myrtle is a beautiful flowering tree that exhibits lovely white blooms for you to enjoy from June all the way through to September.
-A truly spectacular tree with striking clusters of flowers, there are many other attractive features that are worth mentioning.
+A truly spectacular tree with beautiful clusters of flowers, many other attractive features are worth mentioning.
 The glossy, dark green foliage which is a dramatic contrast to the delicate white blooms of summer, changes to a reddish-orange shade in the fall.
 When the delicate clusters of flowers have said their farewells to summer, they also change, yielding to an earthy, brown-toned fruit.
 Even the bark is showy, and it peels off in layers very similar to the layers of birch trees.